 The initial phase of the student appeal must take the form of a written appeal within five class days of the Honor Court decision.
-Within twenty class days of the receipt of the student's request, the Executive Vice Chancellor for Academic Affairs will re-examine all materials pertaining to the case and arrive at a decision.
-The Executive Vice Chancellor may either approve or reverse the decision of the court, or may change the sanction.
+Within twenty class days of the receipt of the student's request, the Provost will reexamine all materials pertaining to the case and arrive at a decision.
+The Provost may either approve or reverse the decision of the court, or may change the sanction.

-If the Executive Vice Chancellor's decision provides no satisfaction to the student, the student may take the case to the Chancellor of USCB within five calendar days of the Executive Vice Chancellor for Academic Affairs' decision.
+If the Provost's decision provides no satisfaction to the student, the student may take the case to the Chancellor of USCB within five calendar days of the Provost's decision.
 All materials pertaining to the case will be reviewed by the Chancellor within twenty calendar days.
 The Chancellor may either confirm or reverse the decision of the Court or may change the sanction.
 The Chancellor's actions are final.